acf879/Tacet_Audio_Decomposition/README.md

 This will continue for the entire .wav file with the first element of the line corresponding to the amplitude and the second the frequency of the file.

 * Disclamer I do not own any of the audio files

+Archived for now as project was abandoned prior.
+I may come back to develop this fully eventually.